The Diaspora Division

 The division is under the Directorate Office of the department and takes directives and instructions from the Directorate Office.

 The main constituents of the Diaspora Division are the African Diaspora.
 The African Union defines the African Diaspora as "Consisting of people of African origin living outside the continent, irrespective of their citizenship and nationality and who are willing to contribute to the development of the continent and the building of the African Union."
 Its constitutive act declares that it shall "invite and encourage the full participation of the African Diaspora as an important part of our continent, in the building of the African Union."

-Within this context, it serves as the counterpart of the Civil Society Division for the Diaspora.
+Within this context, the Diaspora Division serves as the counterpart of the Civil Society Division for the diaspora.
 As such, it carries out responsibilities that its counterpart performs for civil society for the African Diaspora.
-These include:

 - Mainstreaming Diaspora participation in the African Union agenda across departments, partnership frameworks and the wide range of policy activity including the flagship Agenda 2063.

 - Strengthening the operational capacity of the African Union to support Diaspora involvement in AU activities through regular communication and flow of information on AU events and activities and vice-visa, cross-fertilization of AU program with Diaspora activities and mapping of African Diaspora around the world.

 - Serving as focal point for accreditation of Diaspora organizations and networks as observers, delegates and participants at AU Summit and other meetings.